puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_firewall.markdown

 		    purge => true,
 		  }

 4. Add the following Puppet code to your `site.pp` file.
-These defaults will ensure that the `pre` and `post` classes are run in the correct order to avoid locking you out of your box during the first Puppet run, and declaring `my_fw::pre` and `my_fw::post` satisfies dependencies.
+These defaults will ensure that the `pre` and `post` classes are [run in the correct order](https://docs.puppetlabs.com/puppet/latest/reference/lang_relationships.html) to avoid locking you out of your box during the first Puppet run, and declaring `my_fw::pre` and `my_fw::post` satisfies the specified dependencies.

 		  Firewall {
 		    before  => Class['my_fw::post'],